giusguerrini/xwterm/README.md

 ## TODO
 Many things to do:
 - Clean up code and add comments.
-- Add WebSockets: at the moment, the only available channel to the backend is HTTP GET/POST.
 - Add better support for server-side sessions (e.g., cookies, access tokens...)
 - Add custom CSS properties to configure the terminal.
 Currently, the configuration comes from a set of parameters passed to the constructor.
 - Add a configuration item to choose the terminal mode (e.g., "pure ANSI", "xterm", "xterm-256"...).
 - Improve the soft keyboard.
 The current implementation reflects my particular need: Italian keyboards don't have "Tilde" nor "Backquote" keys...
-- Improve clipboard management.
-"Copy" only selects a range marked by the mouse, "Paste" does not work.
-Also, "Copy as rich text" and rectangular selection would be useful.
 - Add management of alternate character set (see "G0/G1" character set selection sequences).
 - Add history buffer (and scroll bar, of course).
 - Responsiveness.